Any good current workflows for using Pluraleyes to make multicam clips?

 But what's the easiest way to make multicam clips from the sequence?
 I can make subsequences and make subclips from those but they aren't multicam clips.

-Pat HorridgeTechnical Director, Trainer, Avid Certified Instructor, ACSR, Apple Certified Support ProfessionalMedia Composer V8.1 Review
+Pat HorridgeTechnical Director, Trainer, Avid Certified Instructor, ACSR, Apple Certified Support ProfessionalMedia Composer V8.2 Review Background Render

 Free online Tutorials at VET digital media academy online